mfurkan60/FinalProject/README.md

-# Lomus Project Shared Platform
+# Lumos Project Shared Platform

 This repository is the final assignment of the Mobile Application course.